Trump taps budget head Mulvaney as acting chief of staff

 It was not immediately clear where Mulvaney fits into those longer-term plans.

-Mulvaney, a conservative Republican former congressman, is currently head of the White House budget management office, which oversees federal spending and administers the federal budget.
+Mulvaney is currently head of the White House Office of Management and Budget, which oversees federal spending and administers the federal budget.

-While in the job, Mulvaney provoked anger in the Democratic Party with his campaign to downgrade the agency.
+While in the job, Mulvaney - a conservative Republican - provoked anger in the Democratic Party with his campaign to downgrade the agency.

 His new appointment appears to give Trump some breathing space ahead of the holidays, which the president will spend mostly at his Florida resort.